ajfisher/building-droids-with-js/slides2.md

 Notes:

-nodebots is generally what we call JS and robots as it's very much aimed at a NodeJS implementation.
+So nodebots is generally what we call JS and robots as it's very much aimed at a NodeJS implementation.
 At the core of nodebots are transport layers that deal with things like talking over USB or wireless or serial connections and then wrapped around that is a framework called Johnny Five.